 “Be fanatical about…”

 As parents, you can build systems or develop incentives around these practices which is essential in training your children.
-As an individual or a couple identify if you intentionally incorporated your values into your life or.
+As an individual or a couple, you can identify if you've intentionally incorporated your values into your life.

-Write these practice down where they can be referenced frequently.
+Write these practice down where they can frequently be referenced.
 Creating culture is primarily a teaching function.
-That means that these practices should be taught, coached, and celebrated over and over again until they become habits.
+That means that these methods should be taught, coached, and celebrated over and over again until they become habits.

 Don't get discouraged if it takes time for your value practices to become habits.
-It may take time to work them into your life if you are busy and are used to doing life in a certain way.
+It may take time to work them into your life if you are busy and do things in a certain way.
 Also, give yourself grace when there are other people involved such as family members.
 Over time, as you take consistent steps that point to what is important to you and your family you will create a family culture that others that represent you.

 Ready to Empower Your Values?

-I have created resource that will walk you through the process to turn your turn our values into simple practices that are actionable, repeatable, observable, and measurable.
+I have created resource that will walk you through the process of turning your values into simple practices that are actionable, repeatable, observable, and measurable.
 You can download it for FREE.